adipro/starter-academic/content/publication/kurniawan-2018-oses/index.md

 publication_types:
 - '1'
 abstract: ''
-publication: '*Proceedings of Offshore Energy and Storage 2018*'
+publication: '*Proceedings of the 5th Offshore Energy and Storage Symposium*'
 ---